Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(personObj); // Output: { name: "Alice", age: "30" } (values are strings)
 ```

+### Time Complexity: O(n)
+Both splitting the queryString and iterating over the key-value pairs have a linear time complexity proportional to the number of key-value pairs in the queryString, denoted by n.

 ##### Explanation:
 - URLSearchParams provides a built-in way to parse a query string into key-value pairs.
     - We then use Object.fromEntries to convert those pairs into an object.